2017 ATP Finals: Singles

 Dimitrov returned to hard courts, after reaching third rounds at the Citi Open losing to Daniil Medvedev and the Rogers Cup losing to Robin Haase, the Bulgarian won his first Masters event title at Western & Southern Open, defeating Nick Kyrgios in the final in straight sets, winning the tournament without losing a set.
 Dimitrov was then upset at the second round of the US Open, where he lost to teenager Andrey Rublev.
 At the Asian swing, Dimitrov reached the semi-finals of the China Open and the quarter-finals of the Shanghai Rolex Masters.
 In both events the Bulgarian was eliminated by world No. 1 Rafael Nadal in three-setters.
 Dimitrov then advanced to the final of the Stockholm Open but lost to US Open semifinalist Juan Martín del Potro in straight sets.
 At the Paris Rolex Masters he lost in the third round to big serving John Isner in three sets.

 On November 2, David Goffin became the seventh qualified for the event.

 David Goffin started 2017 at the Qatar Open, losing to Fernando Verdasco in the second round.
 Goffin reached the quarterfinals of a Grand Slam for the second time at the Australian Open.
 He was then defeated in straight sets by Grigor Dimitrov.
 Goffin defeated defending champion Roberto Bautista Agut to reach the final of the Sofia Open.
 There, he lost in straight sets again to Dimitrov.
 A week later, he recorded his first victory over Dimitrov in the quarterfinals of the Rotterdam Open and went on to reach his second-straight final, but lost in three sets to Jo-Wilfried Tsonga.
 This resulted in him achieving a top ten ranking for the first time, becoming the first Belgian man to do so.
 At the Abierto Mexicano Telcel, he lost in the second round to eventual champion Sam Querrey.
 After losing in the fourth round of both the Indian Wells Masters and Miami Masters to Pablo Cuevas and Nick Kyrgios, respectively, Goffin made the semifinals of the Monte Carlo Masters where he lost in straight sets to the eventual champion, Rafael Nadal.
 He was then upset by Karen Khachanov in the third round of the Barcelona Open.
-He went on to reach the quarterfinals in Mutua Madrid Open and the fourth round of the Italian Open, falling to Nadal and Marin Cilic, respectively.
+He went on to reach the quarterfinals in Mutua Madrid Open and the fourth round of the Italian Open, falling to Nadal and Marin Čilić, respectively.
 At the French Open, Goffin was forced to retire whilst leading his third round match against Horacio Zeballos.
 He injured his right ankle when he tripped on a tarpaulin by the side of the court, which made him miss the grass season.